The Orthologic of Epistemic Modals: Comparisons

 A closely connected point concerns the relation between knowledge and belief.
 If, as on the expressivist way of thinking, $K_a\lozenge p$ is true whenever $p$ is compatible with $a$'s knowledge state, and $B_a\lozenge p$ is true whenever $p$ is compatible with $a$'s beliefs, then $K_a\lozenge p$ will not entail $B_a\lozenge p$.
 Instead, $B_a\lozenge p$ will entail $K_a\lozenge p$.
 For whenever $p$ is compatible with a belief state, it is compatible with the corresponding knowledge state, but not vice versa.
-By contrast, we can capture the correct entailment relation by simply requiring that $\textsf{B}_a(x)\sqsubseteq \textsf{K}_a(x)$ for all possibilities $x$: beliefs refine knowledge.
-Then if $K_a\lozenge p$ is true, so is $B_a\lozenge p$, since all truths, including modal ones, persist under refinement, while $B_a\lozenge p$ obviously does not entail $K_a\lozenge p$.
-Together with the logical points above, we take the possibility of a smooth extension of our system to factive attitude verbs to speak in favor of it over HS-T.
+By contrast, we can capture the correct entailment relation by simply requiring that $R_{B_a}(x)\subseteq R_{K_a}(x)$, where $R_{B_a}$ is the doxastic accessibility relation for agent $a$, as in standard doxastic-epistemic logic.
+Then $K_a\lozenge p$ entails $B_a\lozenge p$ but not vice versa.
+Together with the points about logic and probability above, we take the possibility of a smooth extension of our system to factive attitude verbs to speak in favor of it over HS-T.

 Finally, \citet{Kratzer:2017} develops a theory of epistemic language in a situation-based framework.
 Her notion of situation is very different from our notion of a possibility (see \citealt{KratzerSituations}), but it is an important precedent for our approach insofar as partiality plays a central role in that theory, as in ours.
 Having said that, the logic of the theory is classical, with apparent failures of distributivity to be explained pragmatically, so the overall approach is very different.